RafaelyRezende/Born2BeRocky/README.md

     <em>Figure 13: firewall config check.</em>
 </p>

-Verify the status of the service with the <a id="anchor-sys">systemctl</a> utility command.
+Verify the status of the service with the systemctl utility command.
 The SSH service probably will be already running, but in case there is a problem or it is disable, use:

 <code>systemctl status sshd</code>